syne-tune/syne-tune/docs/source/index.rst

 What's New?
 -----------

+* You can now customize writing out results during an experiment, as shown in `examples/launch_height_extra_results.py <examples.html#customize-results-written-during-an-experiment>`__.
+* You can now warp inputs and apply a
+  `Box-Cox transform to your targets <tutorials/basics/basics_bayesopt.html#box-cox-transformation-of-target-values>`__ in Bayesian or MOBSTER, free parameters are adjusted automatically.
 * New tutorial:
   `Using Syne Tune for Transfer Learning <tutorials/transfer_learning/transfer_learning.html>`__.
   Transfer learning allows us to speed up our current optimisation by learning